Quasi-cyclic Hermitian construction of binary quantum codes: Construction of binary quantum codes

-The constructions of the dual-containing quasi-cyclic codes in this paper are listed in Table \ref{tab: Dual-containing}.
-According to Lemma \ref{construction}, we can obtain 4 new binary quantum code from the codes constructed by Hermitian dual-containing quasi-cyclic codes as above.
-By Lemma \ref{propagation_rule}, from these dual-containing quasi-cyclic codes, we construct 4 new binary quantum codes which improving the lower bounds on the minimum distance in Grassl's table \cite{Grassl:codetables}.
-By Proposition \ref{propagation_rule}, using these new quantum codes, we construct another 26 new binary quantum codes.
-All the new quantum codes in this paper are shown in Table \ref{tab: binary}, whose parameters also improve the lower bounds on the minimum distance in Grassl's table \cite{Grassl:codetables}.
+From these dual-containing quasi-cyclic codes, We have found 3 new quantum codes derived from quasi-cyclic codes, together with 24 derived codes, which improve the lower bounds on the minimum distance in Grassl's table \cite{Grassl:codetables}.
+All the new improved quantum codes in this paper are shown in Table \ref{tab: binary}, whose parameters improve the lower bounds on the minimum distance in Grassl's table \cite{Grassl:codetables}.

-However, for larger code length and dimension, it is very difficult to determine the specific parameters of quasi-cyclic codes even by supercomputers.
+However, even supercomputers find it difficult to determine the specific parameters of quasi-cyclic codes for larger code lengths and dimensions.